hemantksingh/messup-learn/People/Self Awareness.md

-# Awareness
+# Self awareness

 *Your own self-realization is the greatest service you can render the world* - Ramana Maharishi

 Your greatest contribution to humanity is your own self realization.
 As you uplift yourself you uplift everyone else around you.
 But what precisely does it mean to be self-aware?
 How did self-awareness emerge as a venerable trait and how do you cultivate it?
-Our lives are mostly busy and lived with an outward focus, self awareness is finding time to sit with yourself, look inwards and get to know yourself better.
+We lead busy lives and they are mostly lived with an outward focus while concentrating on things happening around us rather than within us.
+Self awareness is about taking time to sit with yourself, look inwards and get to know your body, get to know your mind and get to know yourself better.

-There are a few things that we all should learn and know.
+In the pursuit of self awareness, there are a few things that we all should learn and know.
 Firstly, how the mind works.
 Then learning to focus.
 Followed by the understanding of how our energy works.
 And once we have a decent understanding of this, then knowing our purpose in life.
 Why do I think the above items are crucial?
 If you don’t understand how your mind works and you can’t focus it, then it is going to be difficult to begin the journey of getting to know yourself.
 And if you can’t get to know yourself then it’s going to be difficult to know your purpose in life.
 Your purpose tells you where you put your energy.

-In the pursuit of self awareness, it is important to know your goal, be continuously aware of that goal and work with others to achieve that goal.
+Believe that you have the ability to create whatever you want in your life.
+Young kids these days can only concentrate for a length of seven seconds.
+How do you expect to solve problems in the world when your average attention span is seven seconds?

+## How the mind works ?

+Repetition, patience and slow hard work.

-Awareness is simply the act of keeping your attention on a particular area of the mind for an extended amount of time.
-In the context of mindfulness, it is often said to be in the moment, to be present right here, right now.
+In the context of mindfulness it is often said: to be in the moment, to be present right here, right now.
 That just means to be able to sustain your awareness on a single thing and not let it wander away into different areas of the mind.
-This could be while you are working, reading, training or talking to someone.
+This could be while you are at work, reading a book, talking to someone or experiencing a beautiful sight.
+Concentration is the very core of all human endeavours and success and allows you to truly enjoy every experience in your life and be present.

+[Dandapani](https://dandapani.org/) describes concentration as the act of keeping your awareness on a particular area of the mind for an extended amount of time.
 Therefore the goal is not to control your mind but to control where awareness goes within your mind.
 Prolonged sates of concentration is where the magic happens.
-It leads to high engagement, deeper relationships and develops the power of observation.
+It leads to high engagement, deeper relationships and building the power of observation.
 Power of observation allows you to stay out of the weeds and see things from a birds eye view where you can clearly see opportunities, pitfalls and make better decisions.
+The byproduct of pursuing a lifestyle with high concentration and focus results in happiness.

-## Are you aware of your goal?
+## Knowing your goal

 What’s most important to you?
 This is a tough question to answer, because it requires you to think long and deep.
 Knowing yourself, your strengths and weaknesses and knowing exactly what you want to achieve is a continuous process, therefore depending upon when you ask yourself the question, you may get a different answer.